The garden at Highgrove embodies The Prince's environmental philosophy: that it is better to work with Nature than against it.

 On the advice of Miriam Rothschild, another gardening expert and one of the country’s leading advocates of biodiversity, The Prince created an experimental wildflower meadow.

 His Royal Highness desperately wanted to protect our native flora and fauna which was in decline due to modern farming methods.

-The meadow already boasts around 32 different varieties of endangered native plants including ox-eye daisies, yellow rattle, common spotted orchid, meadow crane’s bill and ragged robin.
+The original meadow seed mix comprised of 32 different varieties of native plants, including ox-eye daisies, yellow rattle, common spotted orchid, meadow crane’s bill and ragged robin.

 At its westerly end, the meadow is also home to some of the National Collection of Beeches which The Prince maintains on behalf of the National Council for the Conservation of Plants and Gardens (NCCPG).